Astros vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has 113 hits with 27 doubles, two triples, 14 home runs and 44 walks.
+- Semien has recorded 115 hits with 27 doubles, two triples, 14 home runs and 44 walks.
 He has driven in 61 runs with nine stolen bases.

-- Semien hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .238 with two home runs and three RBI.
+- Semien hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is batting .182 with a home run and two RBI.

 Semien Recent Games